-During the 2008-2009 reporting period, the Participants provided six contracts to companies or groups owned, operated, or sponsored by First Nations.
-These contracts provide First Nations with the opportunity to be involved in the local forest industry and economy by harvesting and hauling approximately 315,000m of timber and by operating the Peace Valley OSB log yard.
-The contract to manage the PVOSB logyard was worth approximately \$ 1.4 million in 2009.
+During the 2013-2014 reporting period, the licensee Participants provided eight contracts to companies or groups owned, operated, or sponsored by First Nations.
+These contracts provided First Nations with the opportunity to be involved in the local forest industry and economy by harvesting and hauling approximately 401,516 m3 of timber, selling 121 m3 of timber and by operating the Peace Valley OSB log yard.
+The contract to manage the PVOSB logyard was worth approximately \$ 1.78 million in 2013.